Three-halves variation of geodesics in the directed landscape: Environment around a geodesic

 are bounded below by $1/2$ for all small enough $\e$.
 Since $\cL_1$ is Brownian on compacts by Theorem \ref{t:airy2} and $H_\de, G_\de$ are independent, the pair $(H^m_\de, G^m_\de)$ are absolutely continuous with respect to two independent, variance $2$ Brownian motions on $[-m, m]$.
 Moreover, the lower bound $c_\de \ge 1/2$ ensures that the Radon-Nikodym derivatives of $(H^m_\de, G^m_\de)$ are tight in $\de$.
 Therefore $Z_\de[\ga^{\de, m}, 1] \cvgd Z$ by Corollary \ref{C:brownian-cor}. \end{proof}

 \begin{remark} The application of Corollary \ref{C:brownian-cor} at the end of the proof of Theorem \ref{t:vimp'} shows that $Z_\e[\pi, t_\e]$ is asymptotically independent of $\cL(p; x, t_\e/2)$ and $\cL(x, 3t_\e/2 + \e^3; q)$ in the sense of \eqref{e:asind}.
-This will be used later to help establish asymptotic independence. \end{remark}
+This will be used in the next section to help establish asymptotic independence of geodesic increments. \end{remark}